 When compared to other welders in its category, Hobart EZ TIG 165i offers you more features.
 Your welding is easier and more accurate.
 In weld performance, this model has a gauge running from 22” to 3/16”.
 When running on AC, it welds aluminum superbly.
 When in DC mode, you can weld stainless steel and Chromoly.

-This welder is designed for places which offer fabrications and auto body repairs services.
+This welder design for places which offer fabrications and auto body repair services.
 With its fan-on-demand feature, you can work on projects continuously without overheating and consuming too much power.

 With its numerous facilities, this TIG welder is also ideal for vocational training.
 Novice welders are able to quickly learn the ropes.

 As the easiest TIG welder to assemble and use, this model offers you a rare convenience.
 I was able to finish perfect welds though it took considerable time and effort.
 The robust performance in welding results in long-lasting outcomes of high quality.

 The Hobart EZ TIG 165i Welder is the best tig welder under 2000, it can be one of the best choices for beginners.

 FYI: The event that the welder experiences extremely high temperatures, it automatically shuts down to prevent the potential extensive damage and harm.

 [su_button url=”https://www.amazon.com/Hobart-500551-EZ-TIG-165i-Welder/dp/B0035FNZOU?tag=agt20-20″ target=”blank” background=”#ff0000″ size=”10″ center=”yes” rel=”nofollow”]Check Latest Price[/su_button]

 Note: As long as the user follows instructions, a TIG welder is a safe tool.
 You need best welding helmets extra safety.
 Its light produces excessive heat; you should be appropriately dressed and maintain a safe distance during operation.